 The country code for Brazil is 55 so if you are calling from abroad you need to dial 00, followed by 55, the local area code and the local number.
 The same instructions apply when you are making an international call from within the country.

-It is worth noting what the public holidays are before you travel to a country as the majority of businesses, banks and shops usually shut for the day.
-In Brazil they take place on January 1st, February 24th to 28th, good Friday, April 21st, May 1st, June 14th, September 7th, October 12th, November 2nd and 15th and December 25th.
-It is a good idea to check the particular area too as certain towns and cities also shut down during special events.
+It is worth noting what the public holidays are before you travel to a country as most of businesses, banks and shops usually shut for the day.
+In Brazil they take place on January 1st, Carnival (moving date around late February), Good Friday, April 21st, May 1st, Corpus Christi (moving date), September 7th, October 12th, November 2nd and 15th, and December 25th.
+It is a good idea to check the area too as certain towns and cities also shut down during special events.